-\paragraph{Experiment Setup} To evaluate the performance of our method on real-world data, we take the light field dataset from prior work~\cite{zheng2024svdinstn}, the BigEarthNet dataset~\cite{sumbul2019bigearthnet} of Sentinel-2 image patches, and the PDEBench dataset~\cite{PDEBench,PDEBench2022} of PDE parameters.
-For the light field dataset, we follow the setup in prior work and take the bunny data with dimensions $40 \times 60 \times 3 \times 9 \times 9$.
-For the BigEarthNet dataset, we randomly sample $30$ and $3000$ data points and stack them together to create tensors with dimensions $30 \times 12 \times 120 \times 120$ and $5 \times 20 \times 30 \times 12 \times 120 \times 120$ respectively.
-For the PDEBench dataset, we take the data from the 3D compressible Navier-Stokes problem, randomly sample $10$ data points, and generate tensors with dimensions $10 \times 5 \times 21 \times 64 \times 64 \times 64$.
-We compare our method in terms of search time and compression ratio against tensor trains, binary hierarchical tuckers, and three baselines: \begin{enumerate*}[label=(\arabic*)] \item GreedyTN~\cite{hashemizadeh2020adaptive}: a greedy algorithm that gradually increases internal ranks until the desired accuracy is achieved; \item TnALE~\cite{Li_Zeng_Tao_Zhao_2022}: a sampling-based method that reduces sample size by local search; \item SVDinsTN~\cite{zheng2024svdinstn}: an optimization-based approach that encodes rank search as a tensor value search problem. \end{enumerate*} For our algorithm, we search sketches of up to $6$ splits and pick the topmost one for the actual tensor decomposition.
+\paragraph{Experiment Setup} We compare our method in terms of search time and compression ratio against tensor trains (TT), binary hierarchical tuckers (HT), and four baselines: \begin{enumerate*}[label=(\arabic*)] \item GreedyTN~\citep{hashemizadeh2020adaptive}: a greedy algorithm that gradually increases internal ranks; \item TnALE~\citep{Li_Zeng_Li_Caiafa_Zhao_2023}: a sampling-based method that reduces sample sizes by local search; \item SVDinsTN~\citep{zheng2024svdinstn}: an optimization-based approach that integrates rank and topology search. \item RGTN~\citep{wang2026renormalization}: a multi-scale optimization approach that searches rank assignments and topology together. \end{enumerate*} For our algorithm, we search dimension trees of up to $6$ nodes and pick the top one for the tensor decomposition.
 The timeout limit is 3 hours.